pwb-73/GoLoco/README.md

 **To use GoLoco:** Open Safari on your iPad and go to [pwb-73.github.io/GoLoco](https://pwb-73.github.io/GoLoco).
 Then tap the Share button and select "Add to Home Screen" — this gives you an app-like icon on your iPad that always loads the latest version automatically.
 You can also use it in Safari just like any web page, no download or installation needed.

-To Get the Songs into GoLoco:
+To Get Songs Into GoLoco:

 FROM A WINDOWS DESKTOP COMPUTER